omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 1. Alice gets the ratio(price) from a tracker or an oracle and signs the order.
 2. Alice post this order to a tracker.

+All signatures of orders are deterministic, using [RFC6979 (Deterministic Usage of the Digital Signature Algorithm (DSA) and Elliptic Curve Digital Signature Algorithm (ECDSA))](https://datatracker.ietf.org/doc/html/rfc6979).

 The tracker network must verify the signature.
 If all is correct, then sync it to neighbors and push it to connected nodes.